ivan-korobkov/pdef/README.md

 ### Structs and exceptions
 Struct is collection of strongly typed fields.
-Each field has a unique name and a type.
+Structs can be declared as `exceptions` so that code-generators can use native language exceptions.
 Inheritance is not supported.
-Structs can be declared as `exceptions` so that code-generators can use native language exceptions.

 ```pdef
 /** Example struct. */